 Vitamin B12 is found in its optimal form in animal products like meats, poultry, seafood, as well as eggs and dairy products.
 Most adults should consume 2400 milligrams of vitamin B12 daily (15).
 If you follow a meatless diet, be sure to consume vitamin B12 in supplement form since plant-based forms of B12 like algae are not as bioavailable as animal sources of the vitamin (16).
 For pregnant women, you should consume 2600 milligrams daily, while lactating women should consume 2800 milligrams daily (15).

 Follow a healthy lifestyle.

-Besides watching your diet, you should also abstain from smoking, drinking alcohol, and illegal drugs to help reduce risk of spinal birth defects.
+Besides watching your diet, you should also abstain from smoking, drinking alcohol, and illegal drugs to help reduce the risk of spinal birth defects.
 These practices should be part of a healthy lifestyle for anyone, not just those who are expecting to conceive.
 Also, keep up with regular doctor’s visits and vaccines, and maintain a healthy weight for optimal health for you and your baby (2).

 1. Centers for Disease Control and Prevention (last reviewed December 5, 2019) “Neural Tube Defects.”

 2. March of Dimes (September 2017) “Prenatal Health & Nutrition.”